virkillz/ex_ccxt/README.md

 Authentication :

-To call Private API, depends on your Exchange, it might require differen type of authentication.
+To call Private API, depends on your Exchange, it might require different type of authentication.
 The most common one is API Key and API Secret.
 To check what type of authentication your exchange requires, you can use `ExCcxt.required_credentials/1`.

 Example: